Opinion | Trump’s favorite new candidate exposes the true depths of GOP radicalization

 That amalgam creates a “democracy score.”
 The key idea here is to measure “democratic backsliding” within states, relative to other ones, and to measure the degree to which “state governments expand or restrict democracy.”

-The result: Republican-controlled states during the period of 2000 to 2018 have tended to have meaningfully lower “democracy scores.”
+The result: Republican-controlled states during the period of 2000 to 2018 have tended to have meaningfully lower democracy scores.
 The aggregate of all those scores has been lower than the aggregate of democracy scores in states controlled by Democrats or under mixed control.

 “Republican control of state government,” the paper starkly concludes, “consistently and profoundly reduces state democratic performance.”